timingsniper/SMIC-GPA-Calculator-Non-App-Store-Ver-/README.md

 Q: Does the GPA shown on the application show the GPA that I will get from school, assuming I entered everything right?
 A: There will be an error margin of +- 0.1, as I am still unsure how the school's system of rounding up decimal goes.
    But this will still be a good representation of what you will get, assuming you entered everything right.
+Be assured because this program was made according to SMIC grading rule (from SMIC Student Handbook)

 Q: Where's my windows version?
 May the curse of Bill Gates on you.
 A: I'm sorry... this was written in Swift, Apple's programming language so only mac version for now...